NFontrodona/Lazyparser/doc/source/lazyparser.rst

 .. warning::

-    Unfortunatly, you can't constrain parameters corresponding to a function.
+    Unfortunately, you can't constrain parameters corresponding to a function.

 .. note::